It's happened to all of us right? You get your monthly cell phone bill, pop open the envelope or email and there it is.

 Of course, this doesn’t work well on shared data plans.
 But don’t worry, we have a few options for those types of plans as well.

 The same apps mentioned above for monitoring usage will allow you to set limits.
 Just enter your billing cycle dates and the amount of data on your plan within the app settings.
 You can set warnings, create widgets and choose the action that happens when you reach your threshold.

-We recommend a warning around 75 to 85% of your plan and then cutting data off around 95%.
+We recommend a setting a warning around 75 to 85% of your plan and then cutting data off around 95%.

-You’ll need to spend a little time setting up each line to get the most out of the features, but you don’t have to worry about people not paying attention to how much data they’re burning or disabling data restrictions you have set up using phone features or third-party apps.
+You’ll need to spend time setting up each line to get the most out of the features, but you don’t have to worry about people not paying attention to how much data they’re using or disabling data restrictions you have set up using phone features or third-party apps.

 You can also restrict data access to particular times of the day.
 This means you won’t be burning through data while you sleep and your friends are posting about their late-night eats on Instagram.
 You can also use this to keep kids from browsing Facebook at school or ensuring distraction-free hours for work.